What we have learnt so far

 We’ve found that male Cuckoos arrive in Britain towards the end of April or beginning of May and many leave again during June.
 This means that male Cuckoos like Chris only spend a small percentage of the year here.
 Chris spent roughly 47% of his time in Africa, 38% of his time on migration and just 15% in Britain!
 Our tracking study has shown that Cuckoos are truly African birds which make a short and dangerous excursion to northern climes, purely for the purposes of breeding.

 Two main migration routes

-African stop-over sites
+African wintering and stop-over sites

-Continuing to tag
+Why continue to tag Cuckoos?

 The information gathered as part of this project will be vital in informing the conservation of the Cuckoo in the UK.Sponsor a Cuckoo